ipsusu/ipsuShade/README.md

 <hr>

-## How do I use the Ipsusu Presets (IpsuShade) if I migrated to ReShade from a GShade install?
+## How do I use ipsuShade if I migrated to ReShade from a GShade install?

 The simplest way forward here would be to just install ReShade again from scratch using the guide above, and then only use presets verified to work with this standard.
 The problem is that people are using a bunch of outdated shaders in the GShade file structure format, which causes shader duplication issues when using the proper ReShade standard.